 Myofascial release therapy: Can it relieve back pain?

-Many studies have found that massage, chiropractic manipulation and similar manual therapies work as well as other treatments for back pain.
-Few studies, however, have tested myofascial release therapy specifically, partly because the exact elements of myofascial release therapy vary from therapist to therapist.
+Many studies have found that massage, spine manipulation and other therapies done by hand work as well as other treatments for back pain.
+Few studies, however, have tested myofascial release therapy specifically, partly because myofascial release therapy techniques vary from therapist to therapist.

 If you've been told that myofascial release therapy may be helpful for your back pain, consult a therapist who has training in the technique.